AnnaKap/wit_javascript/README.md

 ## 🖥  Level 2: Const and Let
 1. After you have completed the instructions from your web console close the browser
 2. In terminal run `open -a "Google Chrome" level2.html` to open your second html file in the browser
+3. All further intstructions you will get from within each level.